alanng10/Alga/Docue/a.md

 Alginia country has define name.

-The name is Arca.
+The name is Praca.

 Alginia country human has define name.

-The name is Arcan.
+The name is Pracan.

-Alginia country name can mod to Arca.
+Alginia country name can mod to Praca.

 The mod is done with maintain enough military defense and page unit.